yowchap/BoneLib/README.md

 **Trev:** LemonLoader support

-**CarrionAndOn:** SpawnCrate helper methods, added a class with commonly used barcodes
+**CarrionAndOn:** SpawnCrate helper methods, added a class with commonly used barcodes, added a notification system, added helper methods for loading stuff from embedded resources

 <br>